BNY: Company culture

 In 2008, BNY Mellon formed a Board of Directors corporate social responsibility committee to set sustainability goals.
 The company's corporate social responsibility activities include philanthropy, social finance in the communities the bank is located in, and protecting financial markets globally.

 The bank's philanthropic activities include financial donations and volunteerism.
-The company matches employee volunteer hours and donations with financial contributions through its Community Partnership program.
+The company matches employee volunteer hours and donations with financial contributions through its Giving at BNY program.
 Between 2010 and 2012, the company and its employees donated approximately $100 million to charity.
 In 2014, the company worked with the Forbes Fund to create a platform that connects nonprofit organizations with private businesses to solve social challenges.

-The company received a 100 A rating in 2013, 2014 and 2015 by the CDP, which measures corporate greenhouse gas emissions and disclosures.
-BNY Mellon was named on the Dow Jones Sustainability North America Index in 2013, 2014 and 2015, and the World Index in 2014, 2015 and 2016.
-Another one of the company's focuses has been building efficiency.
-As of 2014, the company has saved $48 million due to building efficiency.
-Five of its buildings have achieved Leadership in Energy and Environmental Design (LEED-EB) certification and 23 have interiors that are LEED certified.
+The CDP, which measures corporate greenhouse gas emissions and disclosures, gave the company A ratings between 2013 and 2021.
+As of 2014, the company has saved $48 million due to building efficiency; five of its buildings have achieved Leadership in Energy and Environmental Design (LEED-EB) certification and 23 have interiors that are LEED certified.

 The company has business resource groups for employees that are focused on diversity and inclusion.
 In 2009, Karen Peetz co-founded the BNY Mellon Women's Initiative Network (WIN), a resource group for female employees' professional development.
 As of 2013, WIN had 50 chapters.
-Other groups include PRISM for LGBT employees, IMPACT, which serves multicultural employees and HEART for employees with disabilities.
+Other groups include PRISM for LGBT employees, IMPACT, which serves multicultural employees, HEART for employees with disabilities, GENEDGE, intergenerational resource group, and VETNET for veterans, military spouses, family members and their colleagues.
 The bank has services for returning military, including a tool to help veterans align military skills and training with jobs at the company.
 In 2014, it was recognized for its diversity practices by the National Business Inclusion Consortium, which named it Financial Services Diversity Corporation of the Year.

 In 2009, the company began an innovation program for employees to suggest ideas for large-scale projects and company improvement.
 Ideas from the initial pilot program generated approximately $165 million in pretax profit.
 The program results in an annual contest called "ACE" in which teams pitch their ideas.

+In 2022, BNY Mellon released The Pathway to Inclusive Investment, a report focused on the gender-investment gap.
+The research surveyed 8,000 respondents across 16 markets globally with combined assets of $60T.
+The report identified barriers to investment and ways that the industry could overcome them, indicating that if were women to invest at the same rate as men, this would unlock an estimated $3.2T of additional capital.

+In 2023, BNY hired Meaghan Muldoon, the firm’s first Chief Sustainability Officer.

+As of 2024, BNY has been included in the Dow Jones Sustainability Indices, recognized by the Human Rights Campaign Foundation’s Corporate Equality Index, and listed on the FTSE4Good Global Benchmark Index, Bloomberg’s Gender-Equality Index, and the JUST Capital's JUST 100 list.